BarraR3port/LyApi/README.md

          * If you want to have a custom Error when the player executes a command,
          * and he doesn't have permission, you can do it by doing this:
          **/
-        api = new LyApi( this , "YourSexyPluginName" , "§Your Custom No Permission Msg" );
+        api = new LyApi(this, "YourSexyPluginName", "§Your Custom No Permission Msg");

         /**
          * Register your Language: